 So 5% cashback converts into 5x Ultimate Rewards points per dollar with one of the above cards.

 The Chase Freedom® Card is one of the best no annual fee cards out there, and I do everything I can to max out the 5x points category every quarter.
-If you’ve already registered for the fourth quarter bonus categories, you can continue to earn 5x points for these categories through December 31.
+Unfortunately I don’t think I’ll get anywhere close to maxing out the third quarter bonus category, though.